 The Oxford Lecture

-On May 21, 2026, Jack Clark — Anthropic co-founder and a figure with direct operational visibility into frontier model development — delivered a lecture at Oxford University that compressed the standard AI futures timeline in a way that drew immediate attention.
+On May 20, 2026, Jack Clark — Anthropic co-founder and Head of Public Benefit, with direct operational visibility into frontier model development — delivered the 2026 Cosmos HAI Lab Lecture at Oxford University, titled “Change is inevitable.
+Autonomy is not” and hosted by Oxford’s Schwarzman Centre for the Humanities, that compressed the standard AI futures timeline in a way that drew immediate attention.

-2 years: Bipedal robots will be assisting tradespeople.
+~2 years: Bipedal robots will begin assisting tradespeople with real-world work, by April 2028.
 Less headline-grabbing than the other predictions, but notable because Clark is talking about physical-world deployment at scale.

 2028 (end of year): 60%+ probability that an AI system can be given the instruction “Make a better version of yourself” and simply do it.
 This is the recursive self-improvement threshold — the point at which AI development may stop being primarily a human-directed process.

 Clark described the current moment as inducing “a vertiginous sense of progress” — and framed this not as hype but as lived operational reality at Anthropic.
-The Anthropic team is now writing the majority of its code with Claude Code.
+As of May 2026, more than 80% of the code merged into Anthropic’s own codebase was written by Claude, up from low single digits before Claude Code’s February 2025 research preview.
 The speed of the lab’s own work has materially accelerated.

 The Safety Framing